General overview

 There are a number of tests to determine if a person is a qualified person for head of household status, please contact us for further details.

-Important for people living abroad:
+Important for people living outisde of the United States:

-• A special election can be made to treat a foreign spouse as a US resident for the purpose of filing a joint US income tax return.
+• A special election can be made to treat a foreign spouse as a U.S. resident for the purpose of filing a joint U.S. income tax return.
 In general, such an election may be beneficial if a foreign spouse has low or no income.

 Swiss 2nd pillar pension